urbit/urbit/pkg/hs/urbit-uruk/skew.md

 We've called these data jets in this writeup, but they're used anywhere you want to match a class of functions, such as the Turner's set combinators.
 In Nock 4K, opcode 10 was added for more efficient copy-on-write modifications of data structures.
-In SKEW, Turner's Bn, Cn, and Sn pattern of combinators are jets from day one, as are many common control flow combinators.
+In SKEW, Turner's Bn, Cn, and Sn pattern of combinators aren't hard coded, but are jets from day one, as are many common control flow combinators.

 ## Performance Comparisons with Nock 4K